gokulmInfy/m2x-arduino/README.md

 Wifi/Ethernet Shield Setup
 --------------------------

-If you are using an [Arduino Yun](http://arduino.cc/en/Main/ArduinoBoardYun) board instead of an [Arduino Uno](http://arduino.cc/en/Main/ArduinoBoardUno) board, you can skip this section since the Yun board already has a Wifi adapter onboard.

 To send data to the AT&amp;T M2X service, or receive data from the AT&amp;T M2X service, your Arduino board needs a connection to the Internet.
-Hence, an Arduino [Wifi Shield](http://arduino.cc/en/Main/ArduinoWiFiShield) or [Ethernet Shield](http://arduino.cc/en/Main/ArduinoEthernetShield) is needed to give your board the power to connect to the Internet.
+Hence, an Arduino [Wifi Shield](http://arduino.cc/en/Main/ArduinoWiFiShield) or [Ethernet Shield](http://arduino.cc/en/Main/ArduinoEthernetShield) might be needed to give your board the power to connect to the Internet.
 To install the shield, hook the shield onto your Arduino board — you can use the pins on the shield the same way as the real pins on the Arduino boards.

+However, if you are using an [Arduino Yun](http://arduino.cc/en/Main/ArduinoBoardYun) board, [LinkIt One board](http://www.seeedstudio.com/depot/LinkIt-ONE-p-2017.html) or [ESP8266 module](http://www.adafruit.com/product/2471) instead of an [Arduino Uno](http://arduino.cc/en/Main/ArduinoBoardUno) board, you can skip this section since these boards normally has Wifi or Ethernet adapter on board, however, it is recommended to check out the board's manual for detailed instructions.

 Sensor Setup
 ------------